gPlacide/Pagerank/README.md

 ```

 # Pagerank
-In this project, I create a simple search engine for the Lawfare blog (https://www.lawfareblog.com/)
+In this project, I create a simple search engine for the Lawfare blog (https://www.lawfareblog.com/).
+I later updated this project by including a word2vec library ```gensim``` to improve the search engine where webpages containing related words to the searched key term are also returned.
+For the examples below I used ```'glove-wiki-gigaword-300'``` model in ```gensim```.

 # Step 1: The Power Method
 I implimented ```WebGraph.power_method``` function found in ```pagerank.py``` to compute the pagerank vector.